 The night is the moment of anagnorisis about the truth of the human condition”

-Paolo Parma (born 1958, Italy) lives and works in Verona, Italy.
+Paolo Parma, 1958, Verona, Italy.